Laf111/CEMU-Batch-Framework/README.md

 - 47:10 : pre/post treatments time when installed on a basic HDD (5400rpm)

-- 47:40 : disable progress bar on local installation
+- 47:40 : disable progress bar on a local installation

 - 48:45 : uninstall BatchFw